A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 - Uploading the file

-A file download from the site.
+A file download from the website.

 - Conversion rate

 The number of conversions as a percentage of the total number of sessions.
-In the Cross-device report, conversion rate is calculated based on the number of users.

 A session is considered a bounce if it meets all of the following criteria at once: